turingschool/backend-curriculum-site/module1/portfolios/portfolio_template.markdown

 Feedback from partner projects.

-* Project 1 (First Last): lorem ipsem
+*   Project 1 (First Last): lorem ipsum
-* Project 2 (First Last): lorem ipsem
+*   Project 2 (First Last): lorem ipsum

 ### Job Prep

 *   Resume with a summary statement and placeholder for projects and skills to be obtained during Turing: [link](http://example.com)
 *   LinkedIn profile with a summary, descriptions under experience, and Turing under education: [Link](http://example.com)